sagnik6969/obsidian/Programming notes/MAKAUT/Academic paper/Proposed model.md

 ##### 3. File upload workflow
 Every CSP has an http endpoint for uploading a file.
 If an user want to upload a file It makes a post request to appropriate http endpoint.
 CSP first validates the file then it stores the file locally.

-#### Transaction
+##### 4. Transaction
 After that it creates a hash digest of the file.
 The hash digest of the file is required to verify the data integrity of the file.
-If the data integrity is compromised then If we calculate the hash digest and compare it with stored hash digest then they wont match.
+After that a transaction is created for the file upload operation.
+The transaction contains file upload path. the public key of the csp where file is uploaded. and the hash digest of the file.
+The transaction is stored locally.

+##### 5. Blockchain
+Once sufficient number of transactions are accumulated a block is created containing the transactions which are not yet stored in the blockchain.
+Then the block is broadcasted to other members of the cloud federation.
+Other members verify the previous block hash of the block and then they verify the digital signature of every transaction.
+The the block passes the verification process then the block is added to the local copy of blockchain.
+##### 6. To Verify The Integrity of a file
+To verify the integrity of a file, the file can be requested from the cloud service provider which stores the file.
+Then the hash digest of the file is fetched from blockchain.
+We store the file hash during the file upload operation in a transaction.